Araell/Crawlers/README.md

 This will generate a new file named 'BLOGNAME_img_links.txt' to record all the image links from the tumblr blog.

 ## echo（回声） crawler
-Crawl audio sources from of http://www.app-echo.com/.
+Crawl audio sources of http://www.app-echo.com/.

 ### create_cookie.py
 Create cookie for visiting channle page.